spdx/spdx-3-serialization-prototype-playground/README.md

 |                                                                |                      |                      |                             |                                        |                                         |                          |          |      |      |                          |
 | --- **Build** ---                                              |                      |                      |                             |                                        |                                         |                          |          |      |      |                          |
 |                                                                |                      |                      |                             |                                        |                                         |                          |          |      |      |                          |

-*NOTE: need list of elements required by each licensing use case, re-use existing artifact elements*
+*NOTE: need list of element types required by each licensing use case, specify which artifact examples*

 ## Multiple Element Examples
 * An element set is the list of individual element example values that are included in a Payload.